rpajanssen/java-triangle/exception-handling/before/README.md

 Catching-transform-and-rethrow is NOT handling it!

-## 12. Throwing generic exceptions
+## 11. Logging errors for handled exceptions that are not your responsibility

 ...

-## 13. Logging errors for handled exceptions that are not your responsibility

-...

-## 14. Unwanted swallowing of exceptions
+## 12. Unwanted swallowing of exceptions

 An example is given in the PersonCrudResource in the method: _deletePerson(long personId)_.